 A blog is a diary-style collection of text entries, called posts.
 More recent posts appear first.
 Blog post content is sometimes more informal than the rest of the website.

-To ease the flow, Sparkle automates some things:
+To make blog creation quick, Sparkle automates some things:

 You add a blog to your site by adding the first blog post, which is done via the "Blog" toolbar item.
 This takes you straight to editing the body of the post.